FreeHealth/freehealth/science/rmll2014Markdown/presentation.md

 !

 ### ![FreeMedForms logo](img/logo.png) Free DDI Manager workflow: prepare drug recognization

 * Edit ATC classification (not required)
 * Edit interactors
- * Can be ATC codes
+ * Interactors database is independant of the drug database
- * Or you can create your own (even class of components)
+ * 1 interactor can be 1 ATC code, drug component, class/group of ATC/interactors/classes
 * Edit all drug components
- * Link with an ATC code
+ * Link with an interactor or ATC code (partially by hand)
- * Check and review, comment
+ * Check,review, comments: done by hand
 * data can be shared between users
 - - -
 - - -